 Ever tried a creamed mushroom omelette curry?
 No?
 Then you haven’t lived.
 Looks terrifying but tastes delicious.
-A crowd-pleaser at Coco Ichibanya Curry House found in many a Bangkok mall.
+A crowd-pleaser at Coco Ichibanya Curry House which are found in many of Bangkok’s malls.
 An embarrassing Japanese Food Fetish but I find it hard to beat the lure of delicious curry aromas.

 3. Japanese Barbecue (焼き肉, Yakiniku)